-To your right sits a welcoming concierge beyond which the lounge opens up to reveal some private meeting rooms to the left and 2 large communal lounges to the right, the latter of which backs onto the food and drinks offering.
-The natural creams and oatmeals make the lounge feel relaxing, plentiful sofa-style seats arranged in groups of 2 to 6 offer guests plenty of room to relax.
+To your right sits a welcoming concierge, beyond which the lounge opens up to reveal some private meeting rooms to the left and two large communal lounges to the right, the latter of which backs onto the food and drinks offering.
+The natural creams and oatmeals make the lounge feel relaxing, and plentiful sofa-style seats arranged in groups of 2 to 6 offer guests plenty of room to relax.

 There is also a shared dining table area for about 10 guests.
 The lighting is subtle but not dim.
 Mirrors, classwork, and ornaments are strategically placed to accentuate the space and form wall coverings and divisions.

 A fireplace is lit throughout the day and the temperature is a comfortable 23’C. Although there are no windows in this lounge, the interior design is such that I didn’t really notice the lack of natural light.
 One unusual thing about the lounge is the slight rumble of tube trains passing below from time to time, serving to remind guests that they’re in the heart of London.